Love Is Blinds

 Steps to Uninstall Horizontal Blinds

-Removing Roller Blinds
+Removing Roller Blinds and Shades

 How to Remove Roller Blinds for Replacement